NoahHenrikKleinschmidt/qpcr/README.md

 ### Getting started
 A set of basic introductory tutorials is available as `jupyter notebooks` in the [Examples](https://github.com/NoahHenrikKleinschmidt/qpcr/tree/main/Examples) directory in this repository.
 For more information about the API, checkout the documentation at the [github-pages](https://noahhenrikkleinschmidt.github.io/qpcr/index.html).

+### Qupid Web App
+In case you prefer a graphical-user-interface, `qpcr` offers the *Qupid* web app built with `streamlit`.
+Qupid offers the bulk of qpcr's main features with costumizability to some degree.
+Qupid is openly available [via streamlit](https://share.streamlit.io/noahhenrikkleinschmidt/qupid/main/src/main.py).

 #### Citation
 Kleinschmidt, N. (2022). qpcr - a python module for easy and versatile qPCR data analysis for small-scale datasets and high-throughput (Version 3.1.5) [Computer software]. https://github.com/NoahHenrikKleinschmidt/qpcr.git